argoproj/argo-events/docs/tutorials/07-filters.md

    curl -d '{"message":"this is my first webhook"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example
    ```

-3. You will notice that the sensor logs prints that the event was invalid as we are looking for
+3. You will notice that the sensor logs prints the event is invalid as the sensor expects for
    either `hello` or `hey` as the value of `body.message`.

 4. Send a valid HTTP request to gateway